Governor of West Virginia owes Virginia localities nearly $2 million in delinquent taxes

-Prince George County was the only county that would not disclose how much the Justice companies owe, but they did confirm that all of the properties owned by the Justices are delinquent including the historic Flowerdew Hundred Estate.
+Prince George County was the only county that would not disclose how much the Justice companies owe, but they did confirm all the properties owned by the Justices are delinquent including the historic Flowerdew Hundred Estate.
 The county told WDBJ7 they have reached an agreement with the companies and they are paying on a payment plan.

 The representative for the Justice family said they are happy to have paid in full in Orange, Albemarle, Culpepper and Roanoke City.